C.D. Nacional: History

-In the 2008–09 season, Nacional again edged Braga for the final fourth spot, mainly courtesy of Nenê, who scored 20 goals and won the Golden Boot honor.
-The side also reached the last-four in the Portuguese Cup, losing on aggregate 5–4 to Paços de Ferreira, with the decider coming at the Estádio da Madeira in the 90th minute.
+Under the returning Machado in 2008–09, again edged S.C.
+Braga for fourth spot.
+Brazilian forward Nenê earned the Bola da Prata for top scorer with 20 goals, three more than Benfica's Óscar Cardozo and Sporting CP's Liédson.
+The side also reached the last-four in the Portuguese Cup, losing on aggregate 5–4 to F.C.
+Paços de Ferreira, with the decider coming at the Estádio da Madeira in the 90th minute.